ExpressionEngine/ExpressionEngine-User-Guide/docs/general/gdpr.md

 ## Records, Auditing

 ExpressionEngine records an audit log of all consents granted or withdrawn by a user.
 This is maintained indefinitely.
-If you ever need to prove or report an individual's granting or withdrawl of consent, just visit your [Consent Logs](control-panel/system-logs.md#consent-logs).
+If you ever need to prove or report an individual's granting or withdrawal of consent, just visit your [Consent Logs](control-panel/system-logs.md#consent-logs).

 ## Data Portability